verfasor/everywordbot/README.md

 ## Get Creative

-Look at https://www.facebook.com/loveeveryword/ & https://www.facebook.com/bottubebot for example.
+Look at https://www.facebook.com/loveeveryword/ & https://www.facebook.com/bottubebot for example (archived).

 You could use Pillow to post images or even GTTS + moviepy combo to post videos.